vascohq/jobs/README.md

 Once you are done, send your results to someone from Vasco (e.g. [@rothlis](https://github.com/rothlis)) or at career@vascohq.com.

 For the engineering challenges, you can send your Github project link.
-You can also zip your directory and send it via email, don't forget to include your `.git` folder.
+You can also zip your directory and send it via email, don't forget to include your `.git` folder